 Winnipegs second season was definitely better than their first as they placed second (out of 4) in their divison.
 They would beat Calgary in the quarter finals, 2-1.
 They would then face the dominant Vancouver in the semi finals who would beat them 3-1.

 Winnipegs jersey was made by Umbro.
-Home was white with a red collar, fury on the chest and Superstore on the breast.
-Away was red with striped collar and cuffs.
+Home was red with a white collar, fury on the chest and Superstore on the breast.
+Away was white with striped collar and cuffs.
 There was a square pattern all over the shirt, Fury across the chest.
 On the arm was a Molson Canadian badge and a coca cola badge.

 Winnipeg's third season was as poor as their first.
 They would place 4th out of 5 teams in the west and miss the play offs.

 That season their jersey remained the same as the previous.
-Umbro made, home was white, away was red.
+Umbro made, home was red, away was white.
 The only difference was the sponsors on the jersey.
 Fosters and Coca Cola were added on the arms, Superstore on the chest.